collocations.org

 She caught the faintest flicker of amusement on his face.

-(often figurative) The secret police were determined to stamp out the last flickers of academic freedom.
+The police stamped out the last flickers of freedom.

 She felt a brief flicker of jealousy.